 1.1.
 Description of the operation

 type including the timeline for

 implementation (1)

 1.2 Specific objective

 1.3 Indicator triggering

 reimbursement (2)

 1.4 Unit of measurement for the

 indicator triggering reimbursement

-1.5 Standard scale of unit cost, lump
+1.5 Standard scale of unit cost,

-sum or flat rate
+lump sum or flat rate

-1.6 Amount per unit of measurement
+1.6 Amount per unit of

-or percentage (for flate rates) of the
+measurement or percentage (for

+flate rates) of the simplified cost

-simplified cost option
+option

 1.7 Categories of costs covered by

 the unit cost, lump sum or flat rate

-(1) Envisaged starting date of the selection of operations and envisaged final date of their completion (ref.
+Envisaged starting date of the selection of operations and envisaged final date of their completion (ref.
 Article 63(5) of CPR).

-(2) For operations encompassing several simplified cost options covering different categories of costs, different projects or successive phases of an operation, the fields 1.3 to 1.11 need to be filled in for each indicator triggering reimbursement.
+For operations encompassing several simplified cost options covering different categories of costs, different projects or successive phases of an operation, the fields 1.3 to 1.11 need to be filled in for each indicator triggering reimbursement.

 1.8 Do these categories of costs

-cover all eligible expenditure for the
+cover all eligible expenditure for

-operation?
+the operation?
 (Y/N)

 1.9 Adjustment(s) method (3)

-1.10 Verification of the achievement
+1.10 Verification of the

-of the units delivered
+achievement of the units delivered

 - describe what document(s)/system

 will be used to verify the

 achievement of the units delivered

 - describe what will be checked and

 by whom during management

 verifications

-- describe what arrangements will be
+- describe what arrangements will

-made to collect and store the
+be made to collect and store the

 relevant data/documents

 1.11 Possible perverse incentives,

 mitigating measures (4) and the

 estimated level of risk

 (high/medium/low)

-1.12 Total amount (national and EU)
+1.12 Total amount (national and

-expected to be reimbursed by the
+EU) expected to be reimbursed by

-Commission on this basis
+the Commission on this basis

+0.00 0.00000000000000000000000000000000

+C. Calaulation of the standard scale of ft coats lumin sums on flat nates

-C: Calculation of the standard scale of unit costs, lump sums or flat rates
+C: Calculation of the standard scale of of unit costs, lump sums or flat rates

-1. Source of data used to calculate the standard scale of unit costs, lump sums or flat rates (who produced, collected and recorded the data; where the data are stored; cut-off dates; validation, etc.):
+1. Source of data used to calculate the st tandard scale of unit costs, lump sums or flat rates (who produced,

+he data are stored; cut-off dates; validation, etc.):

+· · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · · ·

-2. Please specify why the proposed method and calculation based on Article 88(2) of CPR is relevant to the type of operation:
+2. Please specify why the proposed met hod and calculation based on Article 88(2) of CPR is relevant to the

+type of operation: and the current of based on Tritlere oo(2) of CTR is relevant to the

+sype of operation.

-3. Please specify how the calculations were made, in particular including any assumptions made in terms of quality or quantities.
-Where relevant, statistical evidence and benchmarks should be used and, if requested, provided in a format that is usable by the Commission.
+2 Places enacify how the colculations w vere made, in particular including any assumptions made in terms of

+atistical evidence and benchmarks should be used and, if requested,

+- · · - -

+provided in a format that is usable by th C COHHIBSIOH.